-Kizomba field lies in Block 15, offshore of Angola, marking one of the first tranches of deepwater acreage offered by the Angolan Government.
+Kizomba field lies in block 15 offshore Angola, marking one of the first tranches of deepwater acreage offered by the Angolan Government.

-Block 15 was allotted to ExxonMobil in 1994, with first production commencing in 2003 from the Xikomba field.
-Productions from Kizomba A, Kizomba B and Kizomba C began in 2004, 2005 and 2008 respectively.
+Block 15 was allotted to ExxonMobil in 1994, with the first production commencing from the Xikomba field in 2003.

 The first production from Phase I of the Kizomba satellites project was achieved in July 2012.

-The structural trap configuration is controlled by early-Aptian salt movement, as well as lateral channel seals.
+The structural trap configuration is controlled by early-Aptian salt movement and lateral channel seals.
 The wells penetrated multiple high-quality reservoirs, giving an oil column exceeding 1,000m.

 Kizomba has recoverable reserves approaching two billion oil-equivalent barrels.
 Other nearby fields are also planned to be tied into the Kizombo infrastructure.

-The discovery well drilled in 740m of water and encountered an oil-bearing interval, which flowed at a test rate of 4,200bpd.
-The well was drilled in 2,400ft of water, down to a total depth of 8,200ft.
+The discovery well drilled in 740m of water and encountered an oil-bearing interval, which flowed at a test rate of 4,200 barrels per day (bpd).

 Kizomba A is expected to recover approximately one billion barrels of oil from the Hungo and Chocalho fields at a target production rate of 250,000bpd.

 The field is operated by a combination of an ABB-designed 58,000t dry tree TLP and subsea completions, tied back to the Kizomba A FPSO.
 The dry tree unit is based on ABB’s ETLP design.

 The refurbishment and upgrade contract for the Xikomba FPSO was awarded to Keppel Shipyard in April 2012.

-In early 2003 Esso started construction of the $3bn Kizomba B project, which is also expected to recover nearly one billion barrels of oil, also at a target production rate of 250,000bpd.
+In early 2003, Esso started the construction of the $3bn Kizomba B project, which is also expected to recover approximately one billion barrels of oil, also at a target production rate of 250,000bpd.

 The project includes a combination of a surface wellhead platform and subsea wells tied back to an FPSO vessel.

 ExxonMobil earmarked $750m for the FPSO unit, which has a storage capacity of 2.2 million barrels of oil.

-The third phase, Kizomba C, is designed to develop 600 million barrels of oil from the Mondo, Saxi and Batuque fields in approximately 2,400ft of water.
+The third phase Kizomba C is designed to develop 600 million barrels of oil from the Mondo, Saxi and Batuque fields in approximately 2,400ft of water.